NaitLee/Cat-Printer/README.md

 ![Poster](https://repository-images.githubusercontent.com/403563361/0a315f6a-7cae-48d7-bfd4-d6fac5415d7c)

+(According to [official website](http://office.frogtosea.com/jjfa), maybe there are also normal-, piggy- and frog-shaped printers with these models)

 ## Features

 - Print jpg/png images directly to cat printer from a web interface
 - Print a document (.doc, .docx, .odt etc) by copy-paste
+- Custom print content, put text, image, QRcode on a canvas
 - (more will be here...)

 ## How to use

-TODO

-Currently, with Python3 and Bleak, open `server.py` and go to `http://localhost:8095` in browser, open cat printer and bluetooth of your computer, then do the works.
+On Windows:

+- Get a release, extract, open `start.bat`.
+- Make sure bluetooth of your computer is opened and cat printer is launched.

+On GNU/Linux:

+- You can also use a Windows release, or prepare dependencies according to developer note.
+- Open `server.py` in `printer` folder with `python3`.

 ## Why?

-These bluetooth cat printers, with module name GB01, GB02 and GT01, have poor support at applications.
+These bluetooth cat printers, with model name GB01, GB02 and GT01, have poor support at applications.

 Official apps are, proprietary, also have only mobile version.